DAWN

 - Industry-sponsored (Stryker) — may influence device selection and reporting.

-- Only 5% received IV tPA (due to late presentation) — limited data on combined IV tPA + late-window thrombectomy.
+- Low IV tPA use (5% thrombectomy, 13% control, due to late presentation) — limited data on combined IV tPA + late-window thrombectomy.

-- Stopped early after 206 of 500 planned patients — may overestimate treatment effect.
+- Stopped early after 206 of up to 500 planned patients — may overestimate treatment effect.

 - Bayesian adaptive design is complex and less intuitive than traditional frequentist analysis.